Psych: Ratings

+Rotten Tomatoes gave the first three seasons of the series an overall 89% "fresh" rating.

 Nominations and awards

-Psych was the winner of the Independent Investigations Group Annual Award for "Excellence in Entertainment" for advancing the cause of science and exposing superstition.
+Psych was the winner of the Center for Inquiry Annual Award for "Excellence in Entertainment" for advancing the cause of science and exposing superstition.
 Accepting for Psych was staff writer Daniel Hsia.
-James Roday Rodriguez was nominated for the 2006 Satellite Award for Best Actor – TV Series Musical or Comedy.
+James Roday Rodriguez was nominated for the 2006 Satellite Award for Best Actor – Television Series Musical or Comedy.
 Rodriguez was also nominated for the 2009 Ewwy Award for Best Actor in a Comedy.
-Psych was nominated for its first Emmy Award in 2010 in the category Outstanding Music Composition for a Series for the episode "Mr. Yin Presents...".
+Psych was nominated for its first Emmy Award in 2010 in the category Primetime Emmy Award for Outstanding Music Composition for a Series (Original Dramatic Score) for the episode "Mr. Yin Presents...".
 Adam Cohen and John Robert Wood were the composers for this episode.
-Psych was nominated for its second Emmy Award in 2012 in the category "Outstanding Creative Achievement in Interactive Media" for their interactive game "HashTag Killer".
+Psych was nominated for its second Emmy Award in 2012 in the category "Primetime Emmy Award for Outstanding Emerging Media Program" for their interactive game "HashTag Killer".
 In 2012 and 2013, Psych was nominated for the People's Choice Award for "Best Cable TV Comedy".
 In 2014, Psych won the People's Choice Award for "Best Cable TV Comedy" in its last nomination.